oldmanscreaming/oldmanscreaming/README.md

 ### Hello!!! 👋 <br />    <br />

 It's exciting to see you here!
-I've noted some things about myself, have a read!
+I've noted some things about myself you might find interesting, have a read! <br />  <br />

 - 🔭 I’m currently working on ...